linyuunc/group-tasks/README.md

 **5. Weinberger and Fischer (2006)**
 * Citation: https://reader.elsevier.com/reader/sd/pii/S0360131505000564?token=7CC572ABFA12F3501A07C9212E407794000EB6FCC880C450F79E09BBC3F53806880BA8263363623D00386C213FB9AD3C

-They proposed  a  multi-dimensional  approach  to  analyze  argumentative  knowledgeconstruction in CSCL from sampling and segmentation of the discourse corpora to the analysis of four pro-cess dimensions (participation, epistemic, argumentative, social mode)
+They proposed  a  multi-dimensional  approach  to  analyze  argumentative  knowledgeconstruction in CSCL from sampling and segmentation of the discourse corpora to the analysis of four pro-cess dimensions (participation, epistemic, argumentative, social mode)***

+**6. A Knowledge Communities aand Inquiry (KCI) Script by Slotta, Quintana, and Moher (2018) in IHLS**
+Description: The first phase was conducted as a whole-class activity, with students familiarizing themselves with all four habitats to inform a community-wide knowledge base of the habitats, the species, and their interdependencies.
+The four ecosystems varied in terms of habitat conditions (how much pipe and brick, and what temperature) and also varied in terms of the population levels of different species (flora and fauna).
+Students were divided into four teams, with each taking stewardship of one wall (i.e., its habitat and denizen species), and tasked with understanding their habitat and species, then reasoning and problem-solving around any observed perturbations, making use of community-level knowledge, and sharing their own findings with the wider community.

+* Phase 1: Students walked into their classroom and discover the WallCology EP that was installed in their classrooms.
+The EP simulation ran continuously (i.e., all day) on the four monitors that were positioned on four different walls around the room, each displaying a distinct ecosystem.
+Students used the Common Knowledge tools to record observations, including details about the species’ behav- ior, physical traits, habitat preferences, and food preferences.

+* Phase 2: Students entered their classrooms and discovered that a major perturbation had taken place within their group’s ecosystem.
+This was immediately apparent in terms of drastic changes in populations of some of the species in the ecosystems.

+* Phase 3: In the final phase, teams could make changes to their ecosystems by either introducing a new species, or increasing or decreasing a species that was already present.
+The goal was to improve the overall health of the ecosystem, either by trying to return the ecosystem to its original state or by creating a more diverse ecosystem (i.e., with a robust combination of predators, herbivores, and resource

 # Below are the initial documents.
 **Basic Elements of Cooprative teams (Johnson.
 R. T& Johnson.D.W)**